leen-1422/SDA-Fullstack-project/README.md

 **Functionalities for an Admin:**

 - list all users, delete or block a user.
+Done
-- list all orders
+- list all orders.
+Done
 - Add a new category, update info of a category, remove a category

 **Form Validation:**